mypsik/torela/en/events/index.md

 # Upcoming events

-### 02.03 (10.00-13.00) - Waffle-playmorning
-Eat as much waffles as you can!
-We'll do oldschool waffles and also soft belgian waffles.
-There are different toppings included!
-Participation fee 7 € (child + parent), another child of the same family +3€.

 ### 05.03 (10.00-13.00) - Pancake-playmorning
 Eat as much pancakes as you can!
 We'll have pancake-mountains!
 Participation fee 7 € (child + parent), another child of the same family +3€.